OJarrisonn/raven/README.md

 - **Trustness**: authentication system to mark some clients as trusty clients so they can use different transfer limits
 - **Encryption**: encrypt data being shared to keep your privacy
 - **Integration**: integrate `raven` with tools as `xclip`, `bat`, etc. to provide a better user experience
+- **Configuration Port**: older version configurations can be auto ported to newer versions

 ## Installation